lambda-dom/spell_rev_rev/README.md

 Besides the original spell_rev authors and maintainers, special shout out to:

 * ALIENQuake: WeiDU 247 work-around patch.
-* Bartimeus: discussions, ideas, etc.
+* Bartimeus: discussions, ideas, the fixed icons, and many other things that I have already forgotten.

 ## F. Tools used.